 Sometimes given pain medication.
 Also can be injected a mixture of local anesthetic and corticosteroid directly into the bursa.
 Injections may need to be done more than one time.

-For severe bursitis, corticosteroids (such as prednisone) by mouth (swallowed) for a few days.
+For severe bursitis treatment, corticosteroids (such as prednisone) by mouth (swallowed) for a few days.
 Once the pain subsides, it is recommended to perform specific exercises to improve joint coverage.

 Chronic bursitis treated in the same way.
 Sometimes large calcium deposits in the shoulder can be removed through a needle or surgically.
 Corticosteroids can be injected directly into the joint.